The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Scattering Cross-Sections and Phenomenological Consequences

-\item \textbf{Majorana Neutrino:} As demonstrated in Section II, the Majorana vector current vanishes identically for the diagonal channel ($\nu_e \to \nu_e$) due to Fermi statistics \cite{Denner1992}.
-Thus, the Standard Model vector contribution is strictly canceled.
-However, the flavor-changing channels ($\nu_e \to \nu_{\mu,\tau}$) survive if and only if the NP coupling violates CP.
-The inclusive cross-section becomes purely dependent on the imaginary part of the FCNC coupling:
+\item \textbf{Majorana Neutrino:} As demonstrated in Section II, the vector part of the neutrino current vanishes identically for the diagonal channel ($\nu_e \to \nu_e$) due to Fermi statistics \cite{Denner1992}.
+However, the doubled axial-vector part of the neutrino current interacting with the vector quark current precisely reproduces the Standard Model cross-section $Q_{\text{SM}}^2$.
+The New Physics flavor-changing channels ($\nu_e \to \nu_{\mu,\tau}$) survive in the presence of a purely imaginary coupling.